andrew-lunarg/gfxreconstruct/tools/convert/README.md

 Theses are currently output as JSON numbers with their bit patterns interpreted as an unsigned decimal integer.
-Tools written now should test whether masks are represented as JSON numbers and fail gracefully if not as some changes are anticipated before version `1.0.0` of the JSON Lines file format.
+Tools written now should test whether masks are represented as JSON numbers and fail gracefully if not as some changes are anticipated to this aspect of the JSON Lines file format.

 #### Void Pointers